jvrdms/webspoon-k8s/README.md

 webspoon-78767c7f57-b9fzd   1/1     Running             0          5m7s
 ```

-Do port forwarding of `8080` port of the service to local machine.
+If ingress is not installed do port forwarding of `8080` port of the service to local machine.

 ```sh
 $ kubectl port-forward service/webspoon 8080:8080 &